... supports people and organisations working across cultures in diverse multicultural Australian and international development settings.

 - finding common values with our partners and clients

-To learn more about cross cultural competency's role in development, have a look at our downloadable brochure
+To learn more about the role of cross cultural competency in development, have a look at our downloadable brochure

 Do your in-country partners or staff need to develop cross cultural competency?